-Write with focused intention in community.
-You might explore themed reflection questions to create a contemplative essay or poem, or apply new insights to your current work in progress.
-Or you might simply continue your writing practice, drawing on the settled energy we create together.
+Write with your creative curiosity, and see what appears for you.
+You might use the themed reflection questions to create a contemplative essay or poem, or learn something that's key to your current work in progress.

 Connect with a thoughtful community that sees writing as both craft and contemplative practice.
 Share the journey with people who celebrate your growth and honour the mystery of creativity and curiosity.

-Wednesday, January 14, 2026
+Wednesday, May 13th, 2026

 11:30am - 1:00pm ET